Education and training

 - Level 4 qualification – for senior safety officers.

-New qualifications will be launched in February 2021, following a review of the previous standards.
+New qualifications launched on February 2021, following a review of the previous standards.
 The changes reflect the changing threats to sports, event and the wider crowded places sector.
-Registrations for the existing qualifications will end on 31 December 2020.

 The SGSA has worked with governing bodies, safety officers, venue operators, training providers, government agencies, subject matter experts and trade associations to develop the content of the qualifications.